+Looking for fun baking recipes?
 Need to use up a jar of Nutella or peanut butter that’s lurking in the back of your store cupboard?
 We have some fun and easy baking recipes to transform your favourite spreads.
-Don’t forget, we’ve also created some indulgent baking recipes using classic chocolate bars, and you should really try our fabulous brownie recipes too.
+We’ve also got a whole collection dedicated to Nutella recipes and Biscoff recipes.

 See below for our famous Bourbon biscuit brownies recipe, our Cadbury Creme Egg scotch egg (yes, that’s right!) and our Oreo cheesecake, plus many more fun and show-stopping baking recipes.